| René van Meurs: 1992 Toyota Celica GT-Four ‘Carlos Sainz’ limited edition |

 |

-Race prepared 180 BHP 2000cc 16V Zetec powered Ford Fiesta XR2 Mk1, which is being campaigned at sprints and hillclimbs across the UK (UK) in both the Midland Speed Championship and the Nottingham Sports Car Club Speed Championship.
+Race prepared 200 BHP 2000cc 16V Duratec powered Ford Fiesta XR2 Mk1, which is being campaigned at sprints across the UK in the British Sprint Championship.
+More information can be found at www.zetecinside.com

 |